pkijowska/Happy-Feet/README.md

 ## The problem
 I love animals.
 I wanted to make a website that will allow the users to adopt an animal.
-For now, the user is able to login and sign up and able to browse animals and add them to their favourites.
+For now, the user is able to login and sign up and able to browse animals and add them to their favourites and send the message to the company expressing the interest in adopting an animal.

 ## Tools and technologies